 To ensure the nation has sufficient workers, it is essential that women are employed and properly paid.
 Women have always worked but their contribution to the national economy has been mostly ignored.
 As the baby boomer generation reaches retirement age, it is essential that women are encouraged to remain in the workforce.
 Paid Parental Leave is now available to all women in the paid workforce.
 It should be available as an entitlement for casual, part time and self employed women as well as full time workers.
 Paid Parental Leave is similar to superannuation paid to aid a person’s financial situation at retirement and is a mandatory contribution by employers.
 This is an issue that goes to the heart of social justice and quality of life for women and their families, especially the most vulnerable.

 The wage-penalty effect of parental leave?
 David Baker, a research fellow for The Australia Institute, says that mothers taking parental leave suffered a long-term loss of wages in the past.
 The study identified a statistical loss of hourly wages for mothers between 2002 and 2009 who returned to work, whether they returned on a part-time or full-time basis.
 The Australian Government Paid Parental Scheme (PPL) was introduced in January 2011 and WEL hopes this discrimination will not continue.
 It is WEL policy that returning mothers must be offered the same opportunities as colleagues doing the same work.
-Equal pay for work of equal value must apply to all in the workplace.
 The PPL provides paid leave of 18 weeks – not enough time to disadvantage a woman’s job experience.